peer-open-source/xara-docs/source/user/manual/material/uniaxial/ASDConcrete1D.rst

    -tangent, |string|, "Optional.
 If defined, the tangent constitutive matrix is used.
 By default, the secant stiffness is used."
    -autoRegularization $lch_ref, |string| + |float|, "Optional.
 If defined, and if the tensile and/or the compressive hardening-softening law has strain-softening, the area under the hardening-softening law is assumed to be a real fracture energy (:math:`G_f` with dimension = :math:`F/L`), and the specific fracture energy :math:`g_f` (with dimension = :math:`F/L^2`) is automatically computed as :math:`g_f=G_f/l_{ch}`, where :math:`l_{ch}` is the characteristic length of the Finite Element.
 In this case $lch_ref is 1.
 If, instead, the area is a specific fracture energy (:math:`g_{f,ref}` with dimension = :math:`F/L^2`), $lch_ref should be set equal to the experimental size used to obtain the strain from the displacement jump.
 In this case, the regularization will be performed as :math:`g_f=G_f/l_{ch} = g_{f,ref}*l_{ch,ref}/l_{ch}`"

 .. note::

-  * This is the uniaxial counter-part of the nDMaterial ASDConcrete3D.
+  * This model is the uniaxial specialization of the nDMaterial ASDConcrete3D.
 For the theory, please refer to :ref:`ASDConcrete3D`

+The optional parameters allow users to provide the tensile and compressive hardening laws by points (strain, stress and damage).
+For each point of the tensile (or compressive) backbone curve, strain and stress define the actual point on the backbone, while the damage parameter defines the degradation of the intial stiffness at that point.
+The damage parameter can range from 0 to 1.
+Note that the damage parameter should satify several constraints: It should be monotonically increasing, cannot be 1.0 if sigma > 0.0, etc... .

 Examples